lars-wobus/unity-essential-core/EssentialCore/Assets/Essential/Core/Scripts/Localization/README.md

 # Localization

 ## Observation
-I have seen people attaching scripts for localization directly on the gameobjects containing Unity's standard UI Text components, CrispyText components or TextMeshPro Text components.
+I have seen people attaching scripts for localization directly onto gameobjects, containing Unity's standard UI Text components, CrispyText components or TextMeshPro Text components.
 This can become very confusing depending on the amount of Text components.
-Object nesting, especially within Canvas elements, can have a large impact on the implementation time.

-## How to avoid this problem?
+So object nesting, especially within Canvas elements, can have a large impact on the implementation time.
+But how to avoid this problem?
 My favorite strategy is to outsource all scripts related to localization.
 It does not reduce the amount of nested objects within
 Canvas elements.
 But it centralizes all scripts having an effect on the displayed language.